 Stuck in the echo chamber that is your own mind

-As business owners we don’t experience the kind of feedback and collaboration you do when working in a big group.
+As business owners, we don’t experience the kind of feedback and collaboration you do when working in a big group.
 That can be a disadvantage when unique perspectives are in demand.
 There is a key advantage too.
-In a small business we’re as close to the customer as you can get.
-Unlike big organizations that have to rely on third-party information like reports, simulations, and focus groups, we get the real deal about 99.9% of the time.
+In a small business, we’re as close to the customer as you can get.
+Unlike big organizations that have to rely on third-party information like reports, simulations, and focus groups, we get the real deal 99.9% of the time.

 If we want to try something new, we bring it up on the next client phone call.
 We get immediate and direct feedback.
-This direct feedback is our ace in the hole for developing ideas for our marketing and advertising….If we can hear it.
+This direct feedback is our ace in the hole for developing ideas for our marketing and advertising….If we listen for it.

 And therein lies the problem.
 It’s hard to see the world, our customers, our friends, lovers, or spouses as something other than the filters that we see them through.
 It’s our own version of reality.